 Simply confronting individuals who are behaving disruptively will resolve most problems.
 If, however, the behavior persists:

 - Explain to the individuals that if their behavior persists you will report the problem to your supervisor.
-If the individuals become combative or the behavior escalates and a supervisor is not available, contact University Police or local security.
+If the individuals become combative or the behavior escalates and a supervisor is not available, contact University Police.

 Some individuals or groups may persist in behaving disruptively despite repeated warnings.
 If this occurs:

 - Assess reports of the behavior if you are not a witness.
 Be certain of the facts.